Air fryer canned green beans is a delicious and simple side dish perfect for any meal. Add flavor and color to your plate with this frugal recipe.

 🍴 Recipe Tips

-To reduce the sodium, drain and rinse the green beans with water; this helps remove some of the excess since most of it is in the liquid.
+- Rinse Green Beans: To reduce sodium, drain and rinse the green beans with water.
+This helps remove excess sodium, mainly found in the liquid.

 🍳 Reheating